Justin Timberlake: Philanthropy

 Timberlake often participates in the American Century Championship and the AT&T Pebble Beach Pro-Am.
-Both annual tournaments raise money for a range of national and local non-profits.
+Both annual tournaments raise money for a range of national and local nonprofits.

 In late 2012, Timberlake and his wife Jessica Biel volunteered in Far Rockaway, Queens over the weekend after Hurricane Sandy.
 Joined by their friend Timbaland, the couple helped distribute backpacks of supplies to members of the community who were still struggling after the hurricane.

 Timberlake has donated items for auction for several charities, including by Ten O'Clock Classics and MusiCares.
 In 2010, Timberlake participated in the Hope for Haiti Now telethon performing "Hallelujah".
 The cover was made available for digital download with all proceeds donated to organizations doing relief work in Haiti.
 In 2016, Timberlake was featured in a new version of "Where Is the Love?".
 The proceeds of the charity single will go to educational programs.
 In 2017, Timberlake and Eminem helped raise over $2 million for Manchester Arena bombing victims.

 Book

-Timberlake's autobiography, Hindsight & All the Things I Can't See In Front of Me, was released on October 30, 2018.
-The book covers some on and off camera candid images, the singer's early life and inspiration for songs.
+Timberlake's autobiography, Hindsight & All the Things I Can't See in Front of Me, was released on October 30, 2018.
+The book features candid on- and off-camera images, the singer's early life, and inspiration for songs.
 According to publisher HarperCollins, Hindsight includes a "collection of anecdotes, reflections, and observations on his life and work".